uncomplicate/neanderthal/articles/tutorial_opencl.md

 And that is all you need to begin.
 That sum has just been computed on your GPU!

-I'll make a cup of coffee and spice it with some chocolate milk so I can drink it while I am explaining what we have just done here.
+I'll make a cup of coffee and spice it up with some chocolate milk so I can drink it while I am explaining what we have just done here.
 In the meantime, you can study that code, and probably figure it out yourself.